Why Do Image File Checking before Restoration?

 - Is there any partial damage?
 If so, some of the restored files or programs may not be used normally.

-- Any other mistakes about the image file?
+- Any other mistakes in the image file?
 To make up for it, you can perform a corresponding backup timely.

-Here I'll introduce how to check image file for its integrity and correctness in AOMEI Backupper.
+Here I'll introduce how to check an image file for its integrity and correctness in AOMEI Backupper.

 Step 1.
 No matter you've finished a file backup, partition backup, system backup or disk backup, find the backup task in Home page.

 Step 2.
-Hover the cursor over the task, click on the icon of 3 lines, click Advanced > Check Image.
+Hover the cursor over the task, click on the 3-line icon, and click Advanced > Check Image.

 Step 3.
 Then, select a backup time point and click Next.

 The image file checking will run automatically.
-It there's no problem, you just need to click Finish when the process is complete, and recover your data from the image file without any worries.
+If there's no problem, you just need to click Finish when the process is complete, and recover your data from the image file without any worries.

-You can verify backup image through another approach: Tools -> Check Image -> Select a backup image -> Choose a backup time point -> Finish.
+You can also verify backup image through: Tools -> Check Image -> Select a backup image -> Choose a backup time point -> Finish.

-If you find it difficult to find the image file you want to check from a large number of tasks, you can also create the backup with comment.
+If you find it difficult to find the image file you want to check from a large number of tasks, you can also create backups with comment.

-If you want to use only one or several files in a backup image, you can explore the image to mount it as a virtual drive, and do what you want without restoring.
+If you want to use only one or several files in a backup image, you can explore the image to mount it as a virtual drive, and copy the file(s) you want without restoring.
+You may upgrade to AOMEI Backupper Professional to enjoy this feature.